Skip to main content

 00:44:39:03 – 00:45:01:00

-And and then that also helps show how a learning culture is is integral to your strategy is, as I said, it’s not something that’s on this on the side.
-But if you can talk to leadership in a way that’s saying, you know, this is going to this is going to get us the best and the brightest in the people that we need, it’s going to drive those conversations.
+And then that also helps show how a learning culture is integral to your strategy is, as I said, it’s not something that’s on the side.
+But if you can talk to leadership in a way that’s saying, this is going to get us the best and the brightest and the people that we need, it’s going to drive those conversations.

 00:45:01:02 – 00:45:24:20

-And for and that outside in thinking that we need to be a market leader is going to mean we’re more adaptable to what’s coming down the line.
-And all this while no matter what what environment we were in or whatever is thrown at the organization or the world, we’re going to, we can still continue to increase productivity and performance.
+And that outside-in thinking that we need to be a market leader is going to mean we’re more adaptable to what’s coming down the line.
+And all this, no matter what environment we were in or whatever is thrown at the organization or the world, we can still continue to increase productivity and performance.

 00:45:24:22 – 00:45:55:21